 Protection under the National Wild and Scenic River Act includes the prohibition of damming or otherwise altering the river in any way including dams, bank alternation, as well as any mineral, gas, or oil extraction.
 It also includes a buffer corridor that can be either 1/4 or 1/2 mile on either side of the river.
 Within this buffer activities that would degrade the values for which the river was designated are not allowed - potential values include fish, wildlife, recreation, scenery, geology, cultural, etc. Most other activities are allowed to continue as long as they don't degrade these values.

 Benefits of Wild & Scenic Rivers

 Aside from breathtaking views, Wild and Scenic rivers provide many benefits for wildlife and humans.
 Millions of Oregonians depend on clean drinking water coming from rivers.
 Many of our best trails and campgrounds are found along rivers (some designated as Wild and Scenic, some not...yet).
-Rivers also provide key habitat for salmon, steelhead, trout, bald eagles, osprey, and many other fish and wildlife.
+Rivers also provide key habitats for salmon, steelhead, trout, bald eagles, osprey, and many other fish and wildlife.

 Many Key Oregon Rivers Lack Protection

 Whether it's the South Umpqua, Steamboat Creek, coastal rivers like the Alsea and Siletz, or additions to rivers that are only partially protected like the North Fork Crooked or the Illinois, many of our key sources of clean drinking water, recreational opportunities, and wildlife habitat remain unprotected.